Daughter (band): Music from Before the Storm and Ex:Re

 On 1 September 2017, Daughter released their third album, titled Music From Before the Storm.
 The 13-track LP, mostly instrumental, was written as the soundtrack for the 2017 video game Life Is Strange: Before the Storm.

 In November 2018, Elena Tonra announced Ex:Re, her upcoming solo debut album.
 It was released on 30 November 2018 under the artist name Ex:Re via 4AD, with its first single "Romance" released on 26 November 2018.
 With the release of Ex:Re, Daughter went on hiatus.
 In a Guitar Magazine interview, Elena said: "We decided to have a little break, because we realised that we'd been together and working together for about eight years, so we decided it would be nice – in a friendly way! – to spend some time apart."
 In 2021, Ex:Re released Ex:Re with 12 Ensemble, a collaboration with composer Josephine Stephenson and the string orchestra 12 Ensemble.

 Stereo Mind Game

-On 9 January 2023, Daughter released Be On Your Way, the first single from their first studio album in seven years, along with an announcement of the album's release date.
-This was followed by second single Party on 8 February, and third single Swim Back on 28 February.
+On 9 January 2023, Daughter released "Be On Your Way", the first single from their first studio album in seven years, along with an announcement of the album's release date.
+This was followed by the second single, "Party", on 8 February, and third single "Swim Back" on 28 February.
 Stereo Mind Game was released on 7 April 2023, via Glassnote.

 The album was received favorably by critics.
-NME noted in their 4/5 review that the band "wad[ed] into new wider ranges of emotion without leaving behind the rich orchestration and poetic lyricism they’re known for", whilst DIY Magazine praised "the trio as a whole painting in sonic watercolour" in their 4/5 review.
+NME noted in their four-star review that the band "wad[ed] into new wider ranges of emotion without leaving behind the rich orchestration and poetic lyricism they’re known for", whilst DIY Magazine praised "the trio as a whole painting in sonic watercolour" in their 4/5 review.